 But in going up the mountain this way, we have to take care not to disparage paths that are characterized less by reason and more by, say, devotion.
 Entering into personal relationships with idealized Christs, writing Rumi-like paeans to the Goddess, worshiping on our knees, and so forth.

 There are folks for whom that kind of approach to spirituality works.
 I don’t want to ignore or otherwise denigrate it by pretending my way is superior.

 If all paths lead to the summit, then all we can say of a given path is that it is effective relative to our perspective.
-Because we want all being to have the same freedom we have, we must recognize that other folks will choose other paths, and those paths will be effective relative to their perspective.
+Because we want all beings to have the same freedom we have, we must recognize that other folks will choose other paths, and those paths will be effective relative to their perspective.